imr-framework/vs-tabletop/README.md

 `vs-tabletop` adheres to a code of conduct adapted from the [Contributor Covenant](https://www.contributor-covenant.org/) code of conduct.
 Contributing guidelines can be found [here](https://github.com/imr-framework/vs-tabletop/blob/main/CONTRIBUTING.md).

-# References
+# References:
+1. Please cite our article: Tong, G., Ananth, R., Vaughan Jr, J.T. and Geethanath, S., 2024.
+Expanding access to magnetic resonance education through open-source web tutorials.
+NMR in Biomedicine, pp.e5109-e5109.
-Brain images from the Coursera Neurohacking in R (https://www.kaggle.com/datasets/ilknuricke/neurohackinginrimages) were used in Game 2.
+2. Brain images from the Coursera Neurohacking in R (https://www.kaggle.com/datasets/ilknuricke/neurohackinginrimages) were used in Game 2.